LinEAS: End-to-end Learning of Activation Steering with a Distributional Loss: RLHF Implementation Details

 \section{RLHF Implementation Details}

 We perform parameter-efficient adaptation of our baseline models with Huggingface's implementation of LoRA in their \href{https://huggingface.co/docs/peft/en/package_reference/lora}{PEFT} library and Huggingface's implementation of the PPO reinforcement learning algorithm in their \href{https://huggingface.co/docs/trl/v0.11.4/en/ppo_trainer}{TRL} library.
 For each sample size in~\Cref{tab:toxicity_main}, we performed an hyperparameter search and chose the hyperparameters that yielded best validation toxicity scores at a perplexity close to \method.
+Following~\citet{ouyang2022training}, we fine-tune the models using proximal policy optimization (PPO)~\citep{schulman2017proximal} on the same $N=32$ data and use \RTC~(Roberta toxicity classifier)\, as our reward model.
 We instantiate the reward model with the Roberta toxicity classifier from \citet{logacheva-etal-2022-paradetox} used for evaluation (\RTC{} in~\Cref{tab:toxicity_main}); we use the base model without LoRA weights as the reference model and the LoRA model as the policy; we add an off-the-shelf value head from TRL to the policy to estimate the value function.
 We follow the original LoRA implementation and only fine-tune \texttt{\{k,q,v,o\}\_proj} layers while keeping the MLPs frozen.
 The summary of hyperparameters can be found in~\Cref{tab:PPO_search}.

 \FloatBarrier